 Hydrogen Tank Explosion Demonstration

 Additional test demonstration videos like this one are exclusively available through hydrogen safety training courses at WHA International.
-You can also experience select live test demonstrations at our next in-person training event in Las Cruces, New Mexico.
+You can experience live test demonstrations at our next in-person training event in Las Cruces, New Mexico.

 Share this entry